allenai/ai2thor/WEBGL.md

 ### Custom Controller

 The easiest way to do this is to write a new Unity component `MonoBehaviour` that acts as a controller for the agent and handles user input through Unity's functions.
 See [DiscretePointClickAgentController.cs](unity/Assets/Scripts/DiscretePointClickAgentController.cs) as an example.
 This has the convenience of developing and testing this input system within Unity.
-When you're done register your component in the script [PlayerControllers.cs](https://github.com/allenai/ai2thor/blob/master/unity/Assets/Scripts/PlayerControllers.cs), adding it both to the `ControlMode` Enum and the `PlayerControllers` class dictionary with the Enum value as key and your Script type as the value.
+When you're done register your component in the script [PlayerControllers.cs](https://github.com/allenai/ai2thor/blob/master/unity/Assets/Scripts/PlayerControllers.cs), adding it both to the `ControlMode` Enum and the `PlayerControllers` class dictionary; with the Enum value as key and your Script type as the value.

 #### Activating Controller